 Building N51 265 Massachusetts Avenue Cambridge, MA 02139

 Open Daily 10am – 5pm / Closed Major Holidays

 If the MIT Museum is closed due to snow, there will be a message here.

 Kinetic Arts Exhibition at the MIT Museum

-Cambridge, MA, September 30, 2013—The MIT Museum announces a new exhibition, 5000 Moving Parts, on view from November 21, 2013-November 30, 2014.
+Cambridge, MA, September 30, 2013—The MIT Museum announces a new exhibition, 5000 Moving Parts, on view from November 21, 2013-January 19, 2015.
 Curated by Laura Knott this exhibition will feature large-scale works by four North American artists whose sculptures and interactive machinery show the wide range of work taking place in the contemporary kinetic art field.
 Using a variety of materials, sensory experiences and philosophical underpinnings, the artists whose work appears in this exhibition have created experiences that are at once mesmerizing, hypnotic and thought provoking.

 Artists participating in this New England exhibition at the MIT Museum are: Arthur Ganson, Anne Lilly, Rafael Lozano-Hemmer, and John Douglas Powers.
 Superb craftsmanship supporting a deeply envisioned understanding of the way we live today, binds these artists together.
 With a mechanically-based call and response style that underlies each piece in this show, the artists encourage viewers to notice motion that surrounds them: the hidden forces of magnetism, the motion of the natural environment, and our increasing interactions with technologies of surveillance.
 Their works reward viewers with rich sensory experiences.